Being able to confidently perform short hair cuts is a MUST for stylists that want to excel in today's market.

 Now, take a look at the top of the graduated bob.

 I used lots of techniques throughout this haircut, but the top falls softly from side to side and blended into the elongated sides, light and airy, telling you the top area was cut using round layers, and then texturized along with the elongated side length.

 Ok, so we've really just scratched the surface.
 But hopefully this information has helped you to begin to see that you do not have to be so afraid of short haircuts.

 Remember, no matter how daunting or complex a haircut seems at first glance, if you are able to break it down into the techniques that were used in each individual section - you CAN do it, and with some practice, MASTER IT!

 No matter what happens, remember to just be brave and to not let fear prevent you from moving forward!

 I hope you found this information helpful!
 Let me know in the comments below if you did, or what else you might need help with.
 (When it comes to hair, that is lol)

-If you want my help performing any of these techniques, click here.
+If you want my help learning to perform any of these techniques, click here.